Azure/AppService/_posts/2020-05-11-event-grid-integration.md

 ## Integrated Events

-App Service now emits 15 distinct events to Event Grid.
+App Service now emits 13 events to Event Grid.
 These events span configuration changes, slot swaps, restarts, backups, and more.
 If you have an idea for an event type that you would like to see added, let us know on [UserVoice](https://feedback.azure.com/forums/169385-web-apps).

 |    Event Type                                             |    Description                                                     |
 |-----------------------------------------------------------|--------------------------------------------------------------------|